-During the third quarter, we closed on two acquisitions.
-On April 12, 2024, we acquired the propane assets and operations of a propane retailer headquartered in Florida for \$4.3 million.
-On May 2, 2024, we acquired the propane assets and operations of a propane retailer headquartered in Nevada for \$9.0 million.
+During the third first quarter of fiscal 2025, we recognized \$3.0 million of income for contingent consideration from Equilibrium Capital Group ("Equilibrium"), which was reported within "Other, net" on two acquisitions.
+On April 12, 2024, the condensed consolidated statements of operations.
+According to the purchase agreement for the RNG production assets that we acquired from Equilibrium in December 2022, expenditures for the propane assets and operations gas upgrade equipment project at the Columbus, Ohio facility that exceeded a certain threshold would be funded by Equilibrium, up to a total of a propane retailer headquartered in Florida for \$4.3 million.
+On May 2, 2024 \$3.0 million, if we acquired the propane assets and operations of a propane retailer headquartered in Nevada for \$9.0 million.
 These acquisitions were consummated pursuant to our strategic growth initiatives to foster the growth of our core propane business.

 On March 15, 2024, we entered into a Fourth Amended and Restated Credit Agreement (the "Credit Agreement") that provides for a \$500 million revolving credit facility (the "Revolving Credit Facility").
-The Revolving Credit Facility matures on the earlier of (i) the date that is ninety-one (91) days prior to maturity of the 2027 Senior Notes, as defined in Item 1, Note 10 of this Quarterly Report (unless the notes have been refinanced prior to such date) and (ii) March 15, 2029.
+The Revolving Credit Facility matures on the earlier of (i) the date that is ninety-one (91) days incurred those costs prior to maturity of the 2027 Senior Notes, as defined in Item 1, Note 10 of this Quarterly Report (unless the notes have been refinanced prior to such date) and (ii) March 15, 2029.
 At the time of the execution of the Credit Agreement, \$187.9 million was outstanding under the revolving credit facility of the previous credit agreement, which was rolled into the Revolving Credit Facility under the Credit Agreement.
-The Credit Agreement amends and restates the previous credit agreement dated March 5, 2020.
+The Credit Agreement amends and restates the previous credit agreement dated March 5, 2020 December 31, 2024.

-During the third quarter of fiscal 2024, we utilized cash flows from operating activities to acquire the two retail propane businesses referenced above as well as to make additional investments in Oberon Fuels and Independence Hydrogen, in support of our long-term strategic goals, and to repay \$10.5 million in outstanding borrowings under the Revolving Credit Facility.
-The Total Consolidated Leverage Ratio, as defined in our Credit Agreement, for the twelve-month period ended June 29, 2024 was 4.68x.
+During the third first quarter of fiscal 2024, 2025, we utilized cash flows from operating activities to acquire acquired a well-run propane business in strategic markets in New Mexico and Arizona for total consideration of \$53.0 million, inclusive of non-compete payments.
+The acquisition, along with seasonal working capital and growth capital expenditures for the two retail propane businesses referenced above as well as to make additional investments in Oberon Fuels and Independence Hydrogen, in support RNG facilities, were funded with net borrowings of our long-term strategic goals, and to repay \$10.5 million in outstanding borrowings \$91.7 million under the Revolving Credit Facility.
+The Total Consolidated Leverage Ratio, as defined in our Credit Agreement, credit agreement, for the twelve-month period ended June 29, 2024 December 28, 2024 was 4.68x.
+4.99x.